 Forming their large community, they were actively engaged in social and commercial affairs of Armenia.

-The medieval period connected with Armenian Jews and Jewish community of Armenia was kind of misty for a long time.
+The medieval period of the Jewish community in Armenia was kind of misty for a long time.
 There weren’t any mentioning or facts indicating this period of time.

-One piece of puzzle was missing from Jewish history in Armenia.
-However, at the beginning of 1990-s there was an opening which changed the whole image of Armenian Jews history.
+One piece of the puzzle was missing from Jewish history in Armenia.
+However, at the beginning of 1990-s, there was an opening which changed the whole image of Jewish history in Armenia.

 In the province of Vayots Dzor, in the village of Yeghegis, about 40 gravestones were discovered during the archeological excavations.
 The gravestones date from 1255-1497.
-There are inscriptions on the gravestones which indicate that the Armenian Jews settled in that region came from Iran (that time Persia).
+There are inscriptions on the gravestones which indicate that the Jewish settlers in that region came from Iran (that time Persia).

 During the historic hustle and bustle the Jewish community in Armenia increased and decreased in its number.

-7 People of Armenian-Jewish Background Who We Should Know!
+7 People of Armenian and Jewish Background Who We Should Know

 Sergei Dovlatov is widely recognized throughout the world as one of the most famous writers of 20th century.
 Dovlatov belongs to those rare writers whose works were appreciated and gained fame during his lifetime.

-Through Dovlatos started his professional career in Russia, he had to immigrate to USA because of social and political instability in former Soviet Union.
+Through Dovlatov started his professional career in Russia, he had to immigrate to the USA because of social and political instability in the former Soviet Union.

 The majority of his works though were published after his death, as it coincided with the fall of Soviet Union.

-Yelana Bonner is one of the most outstanding representatives of Armenian Jews in USSR.
+Yelena Bonner is one of the most outstanding representatives of Armenians and Jews in the USSR.
 She had Armenian father and Jewish mother.
-The name of this woman was associated with courage, honesty and femininity in USSR.
+The name of this woman was associated with courage, honesty and femininity in the USSR.

-In the strict Soviet authoritarian regime, Yelana Bonner was courageous enough to be the representative of human rights in USSR.
+In the strict Soviet authoritarian regime, Yelena Bonner was courageous enough to advocate for human rights.

-She was the wife of famous physicist Andrei Sakharaov.
-Not once Bonner and her husband were the victims of harsh regime.
-However this exceptionally enthusiastic and smart woman was not born for restrictions.
+She was the wife of famous physicist Andrei Sakharov.
+Not once Bonner and her husband were victims of the harsh regime.
+However, this exceptionally enthusiastic and smart woman was not born for restrictions.
 She has done an immense work to help the political prisoners and their families.

 Yelena Bonner was even arrested for “anti-soviet agitation and propaganda”.
-Though this didn’t stop Bonner being with people who needed her help.
-Bonner was awarded with number of human right awards later.
+Though this didn’t stop Bonner from being with people who needed her help.
+Bonner was awarded a number of human right awards later.

 Even though Veronika Zonabend has no Armenian blood and is originally from Russia, we couldn’t skip her.
-Her role and efforts in making Armenia better and fighting for the recognition of the Armenian Genocide is immense.
-You can meet her name very frequently in media especially during recent years.
+Her role and efforts in making Armenia better and fighting for the recognition of the Armenian Genocide are immense.
+You can meet her name very frequently in media, especially during recent years.

-Veronika Zonnabend who has Jewish descent is a famous philanthropist, entrepreneur and the founding member of Dilijan UWC, the first international collage in Armenia.
+Veronika Zonabend, who is of Jewish descent, is a famous philanthropist, entrepreneur, and the founding member of Dilijan UWC, the first international college in Armenia.

 She is mostly known as Ruben Vardanyan’s wife, who is a Russian-Armenian entrepreneur manager and philanthropist.

-She is one of the main initiators of Aurora Humanitarian Prize Awards commemorating the Armenian Genocide.
+She is one of the main initiators of the Aurora Humanitarian Prize Awards commemorating the Armenian Genocide.

-Levon Aronian is one of the best-known Armenians throughout the world.
+Levon Aronian is one of the most famous Armenians throughout the world.
 It’s also essential to state that this genius grandmaster has also Jewish descent.

 Aronian started playing chess at a rather early age and had a leading chess career starting from 2000-s.
-He won number of international competitions including World Chess Cup in 2005.
+He won many international competitions including World Chess Cup in 2005.

-Aronian was born in a Jewish–Armenian family of Seda Avagyan Armenian, mining engineer and Gregory Leontevich Arononv, a Jewish physicist.
+Aronian was born in a Jewish–Armenian family of Seda Avagyan, an Armenian mining engineer, and Gregory Leontevich Arononv, a Jewish physicist.